Minneapolis at a glance

 8/31/2023

-MINNEAPOLIS, CITY OF CHP Department of Justice Offices, Boards and Divisions 16.710 Public Safety Partnership and Community Policing Grants Prime
+CITY OF MINNEAPOLIS CHP Department of Justice Offices, Boards and Divisions 16.710 Public Safety Partnership and Community Policing Grants Prime

 View all grants